Idhant-6/Guess-The-Number/README.md

 # Guess The Number Game 🌟✨

-### This is a Python based Game Made in 2 different modes, Hard and Easy, Inform me Me If you Can win the Hard Mode!!
+### This is a Python based Game Made in 4 different modes.
+Inform me Me If you Can win the Nightmare Mode!!

 #### Anyone Can Contribute to This Project, and can Contact me If you need any help Regarding This Project!